CalcBeacon logoCalcBeacon

 How to use the screen time cost calculator

 Estimate the monthly opportunity cost of daily screen time using your chosen hourly value.
-Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.
+Use this page for a quick working answer, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 This tool also sits inside the CalcBeacon everyday maths and time cluster.
 That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.